RuochaoYan/a-string-class/README.md

 The files we provide for you by default in your assignment project folders will compile with the given makefile.
 They just won’t do much, until you add your own code to the solution.
 In general, you can feel free to change the files we provide you, and to add new files as necessary to solve the assigned problems.
 Note, however, that some of the files we provide for you have portions that are marked "DO NOT CHANGE".
 We ask that you follow that advice carefully.

 NOTE: It is **YOUR RESPONSIBILITY** to ensure your solution can be built correctly by the **make** command.

+### Getting Help

+You can talk with your peers about this problem.
+You can ask your instructors about this too.
+But you cannot use any other code for reference in solving these problems.
+If you're really stuck with an algorithm, come talk to us.